 Extended Abstract

-Introduction and Objective: The main goal of the animal husbandry industry as a production-economic system is to increase efficiency and profit; Therefore, in the design of the genetic improvement program of domestic animals, attention should be paid to the identification of the production system and the factors affecting its performance, as well as the amount of profit of the system, i.e., the amount of income and expenses.
-An important issue in a breeding program is deciding which individuals will transmit the greatest biological economic value to the next generation.
+Background: Increasing efficiency and profit are the main goals of a production-economic system in the animal husbandry industry; therefore, in designing a genetic improvement program for domestic animals, attention should be paid to the identification of the production system and the factors affecting its performance, as well as the amount of the system profit, i.e., the amount of income and expenses.
+An important issue in a breeding program is to decide which individuals will transmit the greatest biological economic value to the next generation.
 The economic coefficient of a trait determines the importance of that trait in the selection decision.
-Considering the importance of this issue, estimating the economic coefficients of important traits in Lori Bakhtiari sheep will play an important role in determining the breeding goals of this livestock.
+Considering the importance of this issue, estimating the economic coefficients of important traits in Lori Bakhtiari sheep will play an important role in determining breeding goals.
 Various methods have been considered to determine economic coefficients, including profit function methods and bio-economic models, among which bio-economic models are more useful in estimating economic coefficients due to their higher accuracy and flexibility.
-According to the fact that the largest population of sheep are raised in rural systems, studies that can determine the improvement goals and selection index of sheep in rural breeding conditions are important and decisive.
-The purpose of this study is to identify the sources of cost and income and determine the economic coefficients and improvement goals of Lori Bakhtiari sheep in the conditions of rural breeding of this breed.
+Since the largest population of sheep is raised in rural systems, studies that can determine the improvement goals and selection index of sheep in rural breeding conditions are important and decisive.
+The purpose of this study is to identify the sources of cost and income and determine the economic coefficients and improvement goals of Lori Bakhtiari sheep in the rural breeding conditions of this breed.

-Materials and methods: In this study, production, reproduction, management and economic parameters obtained from the recording of 4 sheep flocks of Lori Bakhtiari with 979 productive ewes from Naghan and Aliabad regions of Chaharmahal Bakhtiari province under the rural system (smallholder production circumstances) were used.
-The information of the herds was collected during an annual production cycle from the beginning of September 2022 to the beginning of September 2023 and was used to determine breeding goals and absolute and relative economic coefficients with different trends of maximum profit.
-In order to check these parameters, first the target herds were identified and then briefing sessions were held with the relevant ranchers, and then records and information were collected from the herds under investigation.
-In order to record and collect information, the target herds were divided into 7 different groups based on age group.
-In the following, the income of the system, which was obtained from Selling excess lambs, selling of ewes and rams, selling of milk and wool, as well as the costs of the system, including the two parts of fixed costs and management costs, were investigated and then for Each age group was estimated separately.
-Management costs included labor costs, health costs and maintenance costs.
-After estimating the cost and income for each age group, the equation of income and cost per ewe in the year of formation and the annual profit of the flock was estimated. the equation of income and cost per ewe in the year of formation and the annual profit of the flock was estimated after estimating the cost and income for each age group.
-To calculate the economic value of traits, the level of each trait was increased by one unit, while other traits were kept constant at the average level. the difference in profit from the increase of one unit in the trait was considered as the absolute economic coefficient.
-In order to study the sensitivity test in estimating the economic values of traits, the effects of a 20% increase and decrease in the selling price of each kilogram of six-month-old live lamb, the price of each kilogram of wool and the total cost of each kilogram of ewe were calculated, and finally, based on the economic value of the traits, Breeding was determined as a linear function of economically important traits.
+Methods: In this study, production, reproduction, management, and economic parameters were recorded from four sheep flocks of Lori Bakhtiari with 979 productive ewes from the Naghan and Aliabad regions of Chaharmahal Bakhtiari Province.
+These herds were raised under the rural system (smallholder production circumstances).
+Data were collected during an annual production cycle from September 2022 to September 2023 and were used to determine breeding goals and absolute and relative economic coefficients considering different trends of maximum profit.
+Target flocks were identified to investigate these parameters.
+Ranchers received the necessary training regarding the project, and then data were collected from the herds.
+To record and collect data, the target herds were divided into seven different groups based on age.
+The income of the system (selling excess lambs, selling ewes and rams, and selling milk and wool), as well as the costs of the system (including the two parts of fixed costs and management costs), were investigated and then estimated separately for each group.
+Management costs included labor costs, health costs, and maintenance costs.
+After estimating the cost and income for each group, the annual profit of the flock was calculated for each ewe in the year of establishment using the income and cost equation.
+To calculate the economic value of traits, the level of each trait was increased by one unit, while other traits were kept constant at the average level.
+The difference in profit from the increase of one unit in the trait was considered the absolute economic coefficient.
+The effects of a 20% increase or decrease in the price of six-month-old live lamb, wool per kg, and total cost of ewe live weight per kg on economic value were used to study the sensitivity test of economic value.
+Subsequently, breeding goals were determined as linear functions of economically important traits based on the economic value.

-Conclusion: Based on the estimated economic coefficients, the breeding goals of Lori Bakhtiari sheep were, six-month weight, survival to weaning, pregnancy rate, ewe survival, number of lambs weaned, little size, wool production, weight of the ram, the weight of the replacement, milk production and the weight of the ewe respectively, which shows the importance and impact of these traits in the profitability of the system.
+Conclusion: Based on the estimated economic coefficients, the breeding goals of Lori Bakhtiari sheep were six-month weight, survival to weaning, pregnancy rate, ewe survival, the number of lambs weaned, little size, wool production, the weight of the ram, the weight of the replacement, milk production, and the weight of the ewe, respectively.
+These show the importance and impact of these traits on the profitability of the system.

 Type of Study: